Talent Agency KMR’s Longtime Dedication to Repping Actors With Disabilities Is Paying Off

 The diversity department was begun by Cynthia Kazarian (now retired) and agent Riley Day.
 Gail Williamson signed on in 2013.

-Clients include Ali Stroker, a Tony winner for Broadway’s “Oklahoma!”; Lauren Ridloff, who has played a recurring character on “Walking Dead” and will be the first Marvel deaf superhero in “The Eternals”; Natasha Ofili (“The Politician”); and Meredith Eaton (“MacGyver”).
+KMR clients with disabilities include Ali Stroker, a Tony winner for Broadway’s “Oklahoma!”; Lauren Ridloff, who has played a recurring character on “Walking Dead” and will be the first Marvel deaf superhero in “The Eternals”; and Natasha Ofili (“The Politician”).
+Some clients are stil in the diversity division while others are now repped by a KMR team.

 “The measure of success is not only that these people are getting work,” Williamson says of her department.
 “They are playing characters who are not defined by their disability.”